rive-app/rive-android/.github/ISSUE_TEMPLATE/i-have-a-problem-with-rive-android.md

 <-- A clear and concise description of what the problem is. -->

 ### Provide a Repro
+<--
 Please provide the most **minimal repro** you can:
 - If the problem is small enough, paste a code snippet
-- Otherwise, you can attach a ZIP archive or a link to a GitHub repository with the app bundle that is causing the issue
+- Otherwise, you can attach a ZIP archive or paste a link to a GitHub repository with the app bundle that is reproducing the issue

+-->

 #### Source `.riv`/`.rev` file
 <--